Kenarry

 Tip: As soon as you’re done with the spaetzle maker toss it in your sink with warm soapy water.
 This will make it much easier to clean later.

 Turn the heat under your pot down to medium.
-Then let the spaetzle cook for 10 minutes, stirring occasionally.
+Then let the spaetzle cook, stirring occasionally.
 When it’s done, drain it through a colander in your sink.

 4. Serve and enjoy!